 TGbe editor: Please modify the following subclause 9.2.4.1.9 Protected Frame subfield in TGbe D3.1:

-Protected Frame / subfield
+Protected Frame / (#16312,16334)MLPS subfield

-The Protected Frame subfield is set to 1 if the Frame Body field contains information that has been processed by a cryptographic encapsulation algorithm.
+The Protected Frame subfield is set to 1 if the Frame Body field contains information that has been processed by a cryptographic encapsulation algorithm. (#16312,16334) The MLPS (multi-link power save) subfield is set to 1 in PS-Poll and QoS Null frame if sent by a STA affiliated with a non-AP MLD to indicate that the power management mode indicated in the Power Management subfield in the Frame Control field will be adopted by the STA(s) affiliated with the non-AP MLD that operates on all enabled link(s).
+It is set to 0 otherwise.
 The Protected Frame subfield is reserved in Control frames of subtype Control Frame Extension.
 When the Protected Frame subfield is equal to 1, the Frame Body field is protected utilizing the cryptographic encapsulation algorithm and expanded as defined in Clause 12 (Security).
-The Protected Frame subfield is set to 0 in Data frames of subtype Null, QoS Null, QoS CF-Poll, and QoS CF-Ack +CF-Poll (see, for example, 12.3.4.2 (TKIP MPDU formats) and 12.5.2.1 (General) that show that the frame body needs to be 1 octet or longer to apply the encapsulation).
+The Protected Frame subfield is set to 0 in Data frames of subtype Null, QoS CF-Poll, and QoS CF-Ack +CF-Poll (see, for example, 12.3.4.2 (TKIP MPDU formats) and 12.5.2.1 (General) that show that the frame body needs to be 1 octet or longer to apply the encapsulation).

 TGbe editor: Please modify the following subclause 35.3.12.1 General in TGbe D3.1:

+35.3.12 Multi-link power management 35.3.12.1 General

+…

 TGbe editor: Please add the following paragraph and figure at the end of subclause 35.3.12.1 General in TGbe D3.1:

+(#16312, 16334) An AP that is affiliated with an AP MLD shall set the MLPS Support subfield in the Common Info field of the Basic Multi-Link element it transmits to 1 if its dot11MLPSOptionImplemented is true; otherwise the AP shall set it to 0.

+(#16312, 16334) A non-AP STA affiliated with a non-AP MLD shall not transmit a PS-Poll or Qos Null frame with MLPS subfield set to 1 to an AP affiliated with an AP MLD that has dot11MLPSOptionImpemented equal to false.

+(#16312, 16334) A non-AP STA affiliated with a non-AP MLD may transmit a QoS Null frame with MLPS subfield set to 1 to an AP affiliated with an AP MLD that has dot11MLPSOptionImpemented equal to true, to change the power management mode of all the non-AP STA(s) affiliated with the same non-AP MLD.
+With the MLPS subfield set to 1, the power management mode indicated by the Power Management subfield in the frame shall be adopted by the STA(s) affiliated with the non-AP MLD that operates on all enabled link(s) upon the successful completion of the frame exchanged sequence.

+(#16312, 16334) STA(s) affiliated with the non-AP MLD in power save mode and that operate on enabled link(s) may retrieve buffered BU(s) through one of the STAs issuing a PS-Poll or QoS Null frame with MLPS subfield set to 1.

 Common for both option A and option B: